“No one knows Squier Park,” but Homes Tour May Raise Profile

 The homes tour is the largest fundraiser for the small neighborhood, which got a grant from the Neighborhood Tourism Development fund to help make it possible.
 Residents have recently identified creating a park as one of their goals, and they hope proceeds from the tour will help with that.

 The history of Squier Park begins with James J. Squier, a businessman who made a fortune buying cattle for a packing house in Kansas City and later helped start two banks for cattlemen.
 He built a country estate between 36th and 41st Streets, from Troost to the Paseo.
-At first, the manor included a large residence, formal landscaping, a fishpond and even a deer park, but before the turn of the century, Squier began to subdivide his land into lots for residential development.
+At first, the manor included a large residence, formal landscaping, a fishpond, and even a deer park.
+Still, before the turn of the century, Squier subdivided his land into lots for residential development.

 The five homes on the Squier Park Homes Tour represent a variety of architectural styles.